 Your body corporate will be responsible for ongoing property maintenance and repair work.
 Their budget comes from both your fees, as well as the fees paid by other neighbouring owners.

-The average cost of owners corporation fees in Victoria are about $2000-$4000 p.a. for apartments, and around $15o0 p.a. for townhouse owners.
+The average cost of owners corporation fees in Victoria is about $2000-$4000 p.a. for apartments and around $15o0 p.a. for townhouse owners.

 If a complex has over ten different lots as well as a communal pool and multiple elevators, for instance, you can imagine that its body corporate fees may be higher than those of a smaller complex.

 The owner of the property that is being managed by your body corporate is responsible for paying body corporate fees, as well as any levies or additional costs associated with building maintenance and repairs.

 Renters do not pay body corporate fees, though property investors can factor some of these costs into the monthly rent charged on the property.

 As body corporate fees are generally a levy, they are not subject to GST.
 A complex that is considered for-profit, however, will be required to pay GST.
 Complexes that take in over $150,o00 a year in its collection of fees are considered for-profit complexes.

 Whilst your annual body corporate fees are tax-deductible, any payments made towards capital repairs or improvements are not tax-deductible.

 Property investors can easily keep track of all their tax-deductible payments using the financial data features on our My Rental Landlord app.